About Our Research

 - Identified a novel approach to treating bacterial infections that was adopted as a best practice in clinical care

-Today, 50 percent of Canadians with cystic fibrosis are expected to live into their late 40s and beyond, and nearly 60 percent of all people with cystic fibrosis in Canada are adults.
+Today, 50 percent of Canadians with cystic fibrosis are expected to live into their early 50s and beyond, and nearly 60 percent of all people with cystic fibrosis in Canada are adults.
 In the 1960s, most children did not live long enough to attend kindergarten.

-In 2014-2015, Cystic Fibrosis Canada is funding more than $5 million in leading-edge research, supporting 48 research projects, 27 fellowship and studentship training awards, and three Canadian Institute of Health Research partnerships aimed at achieving excellence in the quality of care for CF patients.
+In 2015 – 2016, Cystic Fibrosis Canada is funding more than $5.2 million in leading-edge research, supporting 46 research projects, 24 fellowship and studentship training awards, two national core facilities, and targeted research programs and partnerships aimed at advancing CF knowledge and achieving excellence in the quality of care for CF patients.